PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 ### LEDs

-All *Pixhawk-series* flight controllers have an RGB LED to indicate the current status of the vehicle.
+All *Pixhawk-series* flight controllers support:
+* A user facing RGB *UI LED* to indicate the current *readiness to fly* status of the vehicle.
+This is typically a superbright I2C peripheral, which may or may not be mounted on the board (i.e. FMUv4 does not have one on board and typically uses an LED mounted on the GPS).
+* Three *Status LED*s that provide lower level power status, bootloader mode and activity, and error information.

 To interpret the LEDs see: [LED Meanings](../flying/led_meanings.md).